grantzeng/leetcode/README.md

 What the hell is going on?
 - Is a bruteforce exploration of all possible candidate sets.
 Essentially DFS the partial candidate tree (if you happen across a node/partial candidate that violates some constraint/invariant then we know we can ignore that subtree, then just backtrack to the last place the partial candidate was still okay).
     - _Contrast_: DP (problems have some dependencies which you can carefully traverse to avoid doing extra work), greedy (greedily go to local optima, but obviously exploration space might not be "convex" in some sense so not necessarily coincides with global optima)
+> Sometimes the difficulty is conceptualising what the tree looks like (if we care about duplicates, then branching might be based on include/exclude any number of an element, rather than include/exclude position $i$ of input.
+Useful to sort input here if so).
 - I think the recursion only comes about because it's the easiest way to implement a DFS.

 The "backtracking" comes from adding/removing elements from a variable you use to store a current potential solution.
 But really we are just doing a DFS of a partial candidate tree, so you might as well just write the code to express partial candidates explicitly.